TheMeaninglessThinker/Hawtel-Management/README.md

 ('Alex Clay', '1450302007', 'Passport_1', 'Non-smoking');

 THINGS TO FIX:

 1. DATE of reservation//
 2. Remove revenue portion//
 3. Rooms wala different tab//
 4. Do not allow occupied rooms to be occupied again lol//
-5. staff: Replace schedule with start and end time integers.
+5. staff: Replace schedule with start and end time integers. --
 6. make date exception handling.//
-7. login page
+7. login page.
-8. Guest no multiple
+8. Guest no multiple.